slsa-framework/slsa/docs/spec/v1.0/threats.md

 build process or provenance generation.

 *Example:* MyPackage is built on Awesome Builder under the project "mypackage".
 Adversary is an administrator of the "mypackage" project.
-Awesome Builder has a feature to allow administrators to enable SSH access to build machines to debug builds.
-Adversary uses this feature to alter a build in progress.
+Awesome Builder allows administrators to debug build machines via SSH.
+An adversary uses this feature to alter a build in progress.

 </details>
 <details><summary>Compromise other build <span>(Build L3)</span></summary>